robertmaynard/example_cuvs_build_scripts/scripts/README_COMBINE.txt

 # Python Implementation of validate_and_combine

-This directory contains a Python implementations of the tarball validation and combination tool.
+This directory contains a tarball validation and combination tool.

 ## Files